robleroni/Puerro/docs/02-DOM.md

 This gets problematic when the intention is to test this unit, since the DOM might not be available.
 Furthermore, this approach can quickly become difficult to maintain.

-A better approach is to receive the nodes which are being manipulated as a parameter.
+A better approach for a simplified testability is to receive the nodes which are being manipulated as a parameter.

-**TODO dk: this is not the only alternative.
-Very often you have a suitable reference in the surrounding scope!**

 The element which fires the event does not have to be passed as an argument because it is available trough `event.target`.